godotengine/godot-docs/getting_started/workflow/export/exporting_for_ios.rst

 .. image:: img/ios_export_set_path.png

 That's it!
-I can now edit my project in the Godot editor and build it in Xcode when I want to run it on a device.
+You can now edit your project in the Godot editor and build it in Xcode when you want to run it on a device.

 Services for iOS
 ----------------